chocolatey/choco-wiki/Roadmap.md

 ## Chocolatey

 * Validation on choco pack (subset of the package-validator)
-* GPG package signing for traceability  - likely sometime in 2018
+* GPG package signing for traceability
-* Authenticode package signing - likely sometime in 2018
+* Authenticode package signing
 * Validating authenticode - see [#643](https://github.com/chocolatey/choco/issues/643)
 * ~~Not allowing package installs that don't have checksums by default when using non-secure resources like HTTP/FTP - see [#112](https://github.com/chocolatey/choco/issues/112)~~ released in 0.10.0
 * Nuspec enhancements - supported versions of Windows, etc